 - Vacuum and brush the area to remove any loose dirt. - Always clean a whole trim panel or section.
-Mask surrounding trim along stitch or welt lines. - Mix Multi-Purpose Powdered Cleaner following the directions and apply with an the container label. - Use suds only and apply with a clean sponge.
+Mask surrounding trim along stitch or welt lines. - Mix Multi-Purpose Powdered Cleaner following the directions on the container label. - Use suds only and apply with a clean sponge.